AdobeDocs/analytics.en/help/components/locations/locations-manager.md

 * **[!UICONTROL Add location]**: Create a location.

-  For more information, see [Configure cloud import locations](/help/components/locations/configure-import-locations.md).
+  For more information, see [Configure cloud import and export locations](/help/components/locations/configure-import-locations.md).
 * **[!UICONTROL Search field]**: Search for locations by name.
 * **[!UICONTROL Load more]**: The Locations manager initially displays up to 1,000 locations.
 This button loads 1,000 more locations.
 * **Customize table**: The Customize table icon ![Customize table icon](assets/customize-table-icon.png) allows you to choose which columns are displayed in the table.

 Selecting a checkbox next to a location reveals the following options:

 * **[!UICONTROL Edit]**: Allows you to edit the selected location.
-For information about available fields that you can edit, see [Configure cloud import locations](/help/components/locations/configure-import-accounts.md).
+For information about available fields that you can edit, see [Configure cloud import and export locations](/help/components/locations/configure-import-accounts.md).
 * **[!UICONTROL Delete]**: Deletes the selected locations.
 This option allows you to select multiple locations.